Liri-Be/BetterHealth/README.md

 Creates the visual app - screens, buttons, labels and etc.

 ## The rest of the files
-The rest of the files are images that creates the app.
+The rest of the files are -
+1. png files that are in the app.
+2. connection file to the database.